 The big ships in the narrow channel were less bothersome.
-Dana even finally photographed an eagle.
+Dana even finally photographed something that sort of looked like an eagle.

 We’ll be here until at least Tuesday to get some work done.
-We need to get Misty Pearl’s height under 18 feet for the couple of weeks on the Erie Canal.
+We need to get Misty Pearl’s height under 17 feet for the couple of weeks on the Erie Canal.
 The fly bridge shifter is acting up.
-Plus some other stuff.
+Plus some other little stuff.

 *So says virtually every “clever” local at every stop we’ve made so far.